Radhika-padhu/HomePageInstagram/README.md

-# Home page of Instagram done in Html,Css
+# Home page of Instagram done in Html